karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Re-scan docs for any lingering mention of anchor-based leaf-glob re-inclusion:
   - Ensure the guides describe leaf-globs as deny-list filters and nested subtrees as carve-outs.
 - Consider release prep for the breaking facet flag change (changelog/versioning) once you’re satisfied with the docs and test coverage.
-- (Optional) Expand integration coverage to also assert “new anchored file appears once” behavior when it’s absent from the snapshot baseline.

 ## Completed (context essentials only)